How to Manage Employee Lawsuits: A Startup's Legal Guide

 For instance, if a qualified female employee is consistently denied promotion despite performing better than her male counterparts (who get promoted instead), it could be a case of gender discrimination.

-The same applies if an employee with a disability is denied reasonable accommodations, which is required under the Americans with Disabilities Act (ADA)
+The same applies if an employee with a disability is denied reasonable accommodations, which is required under the Americans with Disabilities Act (ADA).

 Harassment